HEEM

 Defining and prioritzing HEEM's key components

-After deciding on which HEEM feature to prioritize, I organized this in the form of a journey map.
+After deciding to prioritize the AR camera, I organized my thoughts on how to access the camera in the form of a journey map.

-In the interest of time, I concentrated these journeys on the Tenant's side, because the priorities of real estate brokers and building managers are significantly different from those of a prospective tenant's.
+In the interest of time, I concentrated these journeys on the tenant side, because the priorities of real estate businesses and realtors are significantly different from those of a prospective tenant's.

-Mapping out these hypothetical scenarios informed the direction I eventually chose to take with the wireframes.
+Visually showing these hypothetical scenarios informed the direction I chose to take with the eventual wireframe designs.

 Low-Fidelity Wireframes